mackron/dr_libs/README.md

 any particular category.
 - dr_math: A very incomplete vector math library.
 You don't want to be using this right now.
+- dr_audio: A simple library for audio playback and recording.
+Very incomplete and work-in-progress.
+- dr_wav: A simple library for reading audio data from .wav files.
+- dr_flac: A placeholder library for reading audio data from FLAC files.
+This is not implemented yet.